c4palot/sigmatoilet/README.md

 As Maud stepped outside and Cameron came closer, she could see the alive glint in his eye.

 Cameron gazed with the affection of 5276 special flipping frogs.
-He said, in hushed tones, "I love you and I want a wifi code."
+He said, in hushed tones, "I love you and I want to goon."

 Maud looked back, even more active and still fingering the giant torch.
-"Cameron, I am your father," she replied.
+"Cameron, I am gonna buss," she replied.

 They looked at each other with happy feelings, like two tough, tasty tortoises jumping at a very gracious engagement party, which had orchestral music playing in the background and two brave uncles laughing to the beat.